fbergama/wass/doc/src/render/documentation/install.html.md

 # Windows

-WASS can be compiled on Windows with the latest Microsoft Visual Studio 2015 but requires a prior building of OpenCV, Boost C++ Libraries and [CLAPACK](http://www.netlib.org/clapack/).
+WASS can be built from sources with the latest Microsoft Visual Studio 2015 but requires a prior building of OpenCV, Boost C++ Libraries and [CLAPACK](http://www.netlib.org/clapack/).